 City Centre Resignalling Project

-The project is to be executed in 4 phases:
+The project was executed in four phases:

 The new signalling system will bring major benefits to our customers:

 - Increased number of trains during peak hours

 - Improved performance of Level Crossings giving longer road opening times

 - Improved punctuality due to the modernisation of signalling

 - Uninterruptible power supplies to ensure higher reliability

 - The new signalling system will facilitate the track layout modifications for the DART

 - Underground and Maynooth and Northern Line electrification projects

 The resignalling project ran between Malahide/Howth station and Sandymount.
 (Length of 21.6 km) The project cost in the region of Є120 million.
 The project work was completed with minimum disruption to services and to residents living adjacent to the line.